Tokyo Gov. Koike's upstart party Kibo no To vows to halt tax hike, debate war-renouncing Article 9 | The Japan Times

 Kibo no To has still not specified who would be its pick for prime minister in lieu of Koike.

-It announced three new candidates for the upcoming election on Thursday, bringing the number so far to 202.
+It announced Friday that it has signed on one more candidate for the upcoming election, bringing the number so far to 203.

 Little time now remains for the party to reach its stated goal of fielding a least 233 candidates, who could, if they won, take a majority in the 465-seat House of Representatives.